 Archaeological and Bioarchaeological Field School

-Hosted by College of DuPage in conjunction with Masaryk University-Brno
+Hosted by College of DuPage in conjunction with the Office of Archaeological Research – Prostejov

-2013 Cost: $2,599 plus six semester credits (with an option for nine).
-Tuition is the same whether in or out of state: approximately $135 per semester hour.
+2018 Cost: $2,699 plus six semester credits (with an option for nine).
+Tuition is the same whether in or out of state: approximately $140 per semester hour.
 College of DuPage is fully accredited and we have transferred these courses to numerous state and private institutions.
 Up to nine credit hours of study will be available, pending final approval of the field logistics and permits.
-These will be a required course in field (1) archaeology, and a choice of one or both (2) bioarchaeology, and (3) a laboratory in field archaeology.
-Students must enroll in the field archaeology component and then may enroll in one or both of the remaining options.
+These will be a required course in field archaeology and a laboratory in field archaeology.
+Students must enroll in the field and lab archaeology components.
+Interested students can also take a course in bioarchaeology.

-*** Bioarchaeology We have been able to obtain access to numerous archaeologically excavated sets of human remains from the site.
-Dr. Michael Dietz will conduct a course in the fundamentals of bioarchaeology, including the analysis of human skeletal remains.
+***Bioarchaeology: We have access to numerous archaeologically excavated sets of human remains from the site.
+Dr. Michael Dietz will conduct a course in the fundamentals of bioarchaeology, based on the analysis of human skeletal remains.

-Approximately five weeks in Europe, room, board (Three meals per day, five days a week, weekends on your own), transportation with the field school in the Czech Republic, admissions to museums and exhibitions with the field school, access to required equipment, and miscellaneous access fees to power grids and the like.
+Cost Includes: Approximately five weeks in Europe, room, board (Three meals per day, five days a week, weekends on your own), transportation with the field school in the Czech Republic, admissions to museums and exhibitions with the field school, access to required equipment, and miscellaneous access fees to power grids and the like.
 Because of the economic situation in Europe and student feedback, more free time will be provided in place of field trips, although some trips will still take place.
-Field trips typically include Asparn (Austria), Dolni Vestonice, Mikulcice, Modra and Sedlec (Czech Republic), as well as Trencin and/or Nitra (Slovak Republic),* although students are also free to travel on their own or in small groups on the weekends.
+Field trips could include Asparn (Austria), Dolni Vestonice, Mikulcice, Modra and Sedlec (Czech Republic), Trenčín and/or Nitra and Cachtice, (Slovak Republic),* although students are also free to travel on their own or in small groups on the weekends.

 Airfare or other means of transport to and from the site is not included in the cost.
-Students will meet at our excavation location near Breclav, Czech Republic (easily accessible by rail) by the start date and will complete their trip there at the end of the program.
-We are also exploring an option that will allow students to fly with one of the directors through Prague and visit parts of the city.
-This option will add a small amount to the trip to cover hotel costs in Prague.
+Students will meet at our excavation location near Olomouc, Czech Republic (easily accessible by rail) by the start date and will complete their trip there at the end of the program.
 Students will likely find it much more affordable to travel on their own using student discount rates or other personal discounts.
 However, once the project director has established his airfare, this will be made public and students are welcome to book travel on the same routes and carriers as the project staff.
 Please contact Dr. Dietz for the specific details.

-This year teams of Czech and American students will undertake a combined sequence of excavations adjacent to the main portion of the site in order to further assess the range of activities and social statuses present in this important center.
-A variety of methods will be taught, including excavation procedures, mapping using laser levels and total stations (laser theodolites supported by onboard computers), flotation, feature excavation, field photography, and materials recording.
-A possibility exists that a series of well-preserved, extended burials may also be encountered associated with domestic structures.
-These will excavated and subjected to preliminary forensic analysis at the research station pending remaining excavation time and the condition of the remains.
-It is important to note, though, that no one can predict exactly what will be encountered so some variation in precisely what occurs is likely.
+Excavations by the Office of Archaeological Research in Prostejov have thus far focused on determining the size and basic structure of the site.
+As this is a recently discovered site, our excavations this summer will continue to investigate the structure, context, and meaning of the site as well as excavating at least two of the complex box graves, each containing the cremated remains of up to 25 individuals in funerary vessels.
+A variety of methods will be taught, including excavation procedures, mapping using laser levels and total stations (laser theodolites supported by onboard computers), feature excavation, field photography, and materials recording.
+Any human skeletal remains that are excavated will be subjected to preliminary forensic analysis at the research facility, pending remaining excavation time and the condition of the remains.
+It is important to note, though, that no one can predict exactly what will be encountered, so some variation in precisely what occurs is likely.

 Lead Faculty and Researchers: